January 8, 2021, by aeyaebr

 Hannah: The application process was straightforward.
 You first have to complete an online application form.
 This involves answering questions about why you want to be part of Teach First, your reasons for wanting to teach, and what skills and experiences you have.
 You also get to give your preference as to where and what you would like to teach.

-The application covers some questions based around Teach First’s competencies which you will need to know well.
+The application covers some questions based on Teach First’s competencies which you will need to know well.
 You also have to take a situational judgement test which looks at how you would respond to different scenarios in teaching.
 Then, you wait to hear back as to whether you have made it to the next stage, which is a selection day.

 Action: Go to Careers team’s webpage for advice on completing application forms.